MayroseLab/gene_structure_evolution/README.md

 ### 4. Option 1: Run the snakemake workflow
 The snakemake workflow performs most of the analyses, starting from raw GFF3 files.
 This is rather heavy and will take some time and requires considerable computational resources.
 If you don't really need this, you can downolad the final results (see below) and skip this step.
 If you intend to run the snakemake workflow, it is recommended that you familiarize yourself with the [relevant documentation](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) first.
 #### 4.1 Configure the compute system
 Snakemake can run locally, on a compute cluster, or on the cloud.
 If you want to run on a cluster, you'll need to obtain an appropriate job submission script.
-Such a script that works for a PBS Pro cluster can be found under `snakemake/util/pbs_qsub_snakemake_wrapper.py`, but if you run on a different system, you might need to modify this script.
+Such a script that works for a PBS-Pro cluster can be found under `snakemake/util/pbs_qsub_snakemake_wrapper.py`, but if you run on a different system, you might need to modify this script.
 See [here](https://snakemake.readthedocs.io/en/stable/tutorial/additional_features.html#cluster-execution) for more information on cluster execution and [here](https://snakemake.readthedocs.io/en/master/executing/cloud.html) for cloud execution.
 #### 4.2 Configure the workflow
 You'll need to configure the inputs and outputs of the pipeline.
 To reproduce the analysis described in the manuscript, just copy the two configuration files (yml and tsv) under `snakemake/config/`, and adjust the paths according to your file system.
 #### 4.3 Run the workflow